AlvanChance/alvanchance/README.md

 * HTML / CSS / PHP / JS / BOOTSTRAP / AWS

 - 🔭 I’m currently working on I’m currently working on this page, and becoming an AWS Cloud Practitioner.
-- 🌱 I’m currently learning I’m currently learning Improving knowledge on AWS and Cloud Architecture prior to undertaking my cloud certifications.
+- 🌱 I’m currently learning and Improving my knowledge on AWS and Cloud Architecture prior to undertaking my cloud certifications.
 - 👯 I’m looking to collaborate on I’m looking to collaborate on anyone interested in cloud technologies.
 - 🤔 I’m looking for help with Guidance on improving knowledge to progress further within the industry.
 - 💬 Ask me about Any and all things related to technology.